Amrindra/Amrindra/README.md

 # 👋 Hi, I’m Amrindra
 - 3+ years of experience as a Web/Application Developer and coding with analytical programming using JS, HTML, CSS, and Python.
+- Proficient in HTML, CSS, JavaScript, and React, with a passion for creating intuitive and visually appealing user experiences.
 - Extensive years of experience in all phases of SDLC including design, development, testing, implementation and support using Python.
-- Proficient in HTML, CSS, JavaScript, and React, with a passion for creating intuitive and visually appealing user experiences.
-- Good Knowledge of Python and MongoDB.
+- Good Knowledge of Python and Node.js.
 - Experience in designing and implementing responsive web designs and creating custom animations.
 - • Well versed with design and development of presentation layer for